|Main Languages:||Tetum, Portuguese, English and Indonesian|

-In Quelicai, the St Teresinha Central School must accommodate the graduates of students from 12 Catholic primary schools.
-While Australian Marist Solidarity is supporting the expansion of Abafala Catholic Primary School into a junior high school (Click here to go to Abafala School), St Teresinha Central School’s ageing infrastructure, coupled with demand, will still struggle to accommodate these graduates. […]
+In Quelicai, the St Terezinha Central School must accommodate the graduates of students from 12 Catholic primary schools.
+While Australian Marist Solidarity is supporting the expansion of Abafala Catholic Primary School into a junior high school (Click here to go to Abafala School), St Terezinha Central School’s ageing infrastructure, coupled with demand, will still struggle to accommodate these graduates. […]

 Vocational skills for disadvantaged youth

 The Uai-Lili Youth Centre provides computer and carpentry training for young people in the village of Uai-Lili.
 The area was previously known as a dangerous place to visit as it was home to destructive and aggressive young people who would throw rocks at passers-by and vehicles driving through the village.
 Maway, director of the Uai-Lili Youth Centre, was previously a […]

 The Children and Youth Centre (CYC) Ponta Leste engenders community spirit and fosters strong friendships between the students as well as the teachers.
 CYC Ponta Leste is a Timorese run organisation that works in partnership with Australian Marist Solidarity.
 CYC Ponta Leste is based in Baucau, East Timor and was established in 2006.
 In Baucau there is a high level […]